Eyelid Surgery (Blepharoplasty)

 What Does the Blepharoplasty Consultation Entail?

 Ideal candidates for eyelid surgery include healthy men and women who have heavy, drooping eyelids, excessive wrinkling, or bags and swollen areas around the eyes.
 During your initial consultation, you will have the opportunity to convey your eyelid concerns and the outcomes you hope to achieve.
 You will undergo a comprehensive review of your medical history, including any underlying ophthalmologic conditions, such as dry eyes or glaucoma.
 Patients who suffer from these conditions may not be eligible for eyelid surgery or may require the need for additional precautions to minimize issues postoperatively.
-After a thorough examination of your eyelids, their supporting structures, and brows, Dr. Zemmel will provide a customized surgical plan to address your eyelid concerns.
-A successful blepharoplasty treatment relies on each patient maintaining realistic surgical expectations as well as clear doctor-patient communication with our plastic surgeon.
-Smoking can compromise blepharoplasty results, so Dr. Zemmel recommends that all patients are non-smokers or cease smoking well before surgery.
+After a thorough examination of your eyelids, their supporting structures, and brows, your surgeon will provide a customized surgical plan to address your eyelid concerns.
+A successful blepharoplasty treatment relies on each patient maintaining realistic surgical expectations as well as clear doctor-patient communication with our plastic surgeons.
+Smoking can compromise blepharoplasty results, so Dr. Zemmel and Dr. Dassoulas recommend that all patients are non-smokers or cease smoking well before surgery.

-If Dr. Zemmel determines you to be a good candidate for blepharoplasty after the initial consultation, he will provide detailed pre-operative instructions in preparation for your surgery.
+If your surgeon determines you to be a good candidate for blepharoplasty after the initial consultation, they will provide detailed pre-operative instructions in preparation for your surgery.

 In some cases, the weight of excess upper eyelid skin and fat causes changes in an individual’s visual fields.
 In these cases, upper eyelid blepharoplasties may be covered by certain insurance plans.
 To determine whether you may qualify for insurance coverage, you may be referred to an eye care professional who performs the specific tests necessary to determine the extent to which your eyelids affect your vision.